Overview

 IP Allocation strategyDHCP or Static IP

-2. Configure the master and worker node pools.
+5. Configure the control plane and worker node pools.
 Fill out the input fields in the Add node pool page.
 The following table contains an explanation of the available input parameters.

 ParameterDescription